U.S. SEC probing SolarWinds clients over cyber breach disclosures -sources - Up News Info

 If the issuers and investment firms respond to the letters by disclosing details about the breaches, they would not be subject to enforcement actions related to historical failures, including internal accounting control failures, the people said.

 While the letters are focused on the SolarWinds breach, the SEC may develop future policies on the impact of cyber security issues on the markets and on investors, the people said.
-(Reporting by Katanga Johnson; Editing by Steve Orlofsky)
+(Reporting by Katanga Johnson; Editing by Steve Orlofsky and Richard Pullin)